-- 4. The plaintiff, Sheridan Chevrolet Cadillac Ltd. ("Sheridan"), was an automotive dealer in Pickering, Ontario pursuant to a Dealer Sales and Service Agreement with General Motors of Canada Limited ("GMCL") from 1977 to 2009. - 5.
-The plaintiff, The Pickering Auto Mall Ltd. ("Pickering"), was an automotive dealer in Pickering, Ontario pursuant to a Dealer Sales and Service Agreement with GMCL from 1989 to 2009. - 6.
-The plaintiff, Fady Samaha, a resident of Newmarket, Ontario, purchased a new Honda Civic in 2009. - 7.
-The plaintiffs seek to represent the following class (the "Proposed Class"):
+4. The plaintiff, Sheridan Chevrolet Cadillac Ltd. ("Sheridan"), was an automotive dealer in Pickering, Ontario pursuant to a Dealer Sales and Service Agreement with General Motors of Canada Limited ("GMCL") from 1977 to 2009.

+5. The plaintiff, The Pickering Auto Mall Ltd. ("Pickering"), was an automotive dealer in Pickering, Ontario pursuant to a Dealer Sales and Service Agreement with GMCL from 1989 to 2009.

+6. The plaintiff, Fady Samaha, a resident of Newmarket, Ontario, purchased a new Honda Civic in 2009.

+7. The plaintiffs seek to represent the following class (the "Proposed Class"):

-All Persons in Canada who purchased an Alternator;^{1,2} or who purchased and/or leased a new Automotive Vehicle3 containing an Alternator during the Class Period.4 Excluded from the class are the defendants, their parent companies, subsidiaries, and affiliates.
+All Persons in Canada who purchased a Starter;^{1,2} or who purchased and/or leased a new Automotive Vehicle3 containing a Starter during the Class Period.4 Excluded from the class are the defendants, their parent companies, subsidiaries, and affiliates.

+1 A Starter powers a vehicle's battery, causing it to "turn over" and start when the driver turns the ignition switch.

-- 1 Alternators are devices that charge a vehicle's battery and powers the electrical system of a vehicle when its engine is running. - 2 Alternators purchased for repair or replacement in an Automotive Vehicle are excluded from the Class. - 3 Automotive Vehicle means passenger cars, SUVs, vans, and light trucks (up to 10,000 lbs). - 4 Class Period means between January 1, 2000 and July 31, 2011 and/or during the subsequent period during which prices were affected by the alleged conspiracy.
+2 Starters purchased for repair or replacement in an Automotive Vehicle are excluded from the Class.

+3 Automotive Vehicle means passenger cars, SUVs, vans, and light trucks (up to 10,000 lbs).

+4 Class Period means between January 1, 2000 and July 31, 2011 and/or during the subsequent period during which prices were affected by the alleged conspiracy.